-Flower colors vary widely.
+Flower colors of Lenten Rose vary widely.
 The varieties that I have in my garden now range from mauve, to purple and white, light green, medium green, pale pink and pure white.

 I have dozens of hellebores in my garden now.
 This dish of petals shows the range that I have acquired so far.

 Leaf shapes vary a lot too, fine very fine solid green, to really plump leaves with a burgundy tinge to them.

 While it is easy to grow hellebores as long as you are careful of sunlight, the plants also have particular moisture and soil needs.